 Four weeks to the deadline is a good time to start taking care of items that can be scheduled in advance, such as canceling utility service and newspaper delivery, as well as making final arrangements for your trip to the new location.
 Tackling these now will allow you to be more flexible later for dealing with unexpected matters that might pop up closer to the move.

-Contact all applicable utility companies to schedule the date when your service can be disconnected, and, if needed, the date it is to be reconnected in your new home.
-Services may include gas, electricity, water, telephone, Internet, and cable or other TV service.
+Contact all applicable utility companies to schedule the date when your service can be disconnected and, if necessary, the date it should be reconnected in your new home.
+Services may include gas, electricity, water, telephone, Internet, and cable or another TV service.
 Also notify any maintenance services for things like house cleaning, lawn mowing, and pool maintenance.
 Make sure to schedule disconnects for after your move date.
 You don't want to lose power or have the water shut off the morning of your move.

 Book the Moving Truck

 If you plan to move yourself, reserve a truck or trailer.
 You'll also have to determine what size of truck you need.
 If you're moving during the summer, you might want to book your reservation even earlier—perhaps eight weeks before you move—to avoid the usual summer moving rush.

 Make or confirm all of your travel plans, such as booking flights and hotels or making calls to family members you might need to stay with at your destination or along the way.
 If you're flying with your pets, make sure you have the necessary documents and carrier(s).
 If you're driving to your destination, this is a good time to plan your route, how you'll travel with the kids and, what to take with you in the car.
 If you'd like to pack more stuff in the car, you may want to consider purchasing or renting an overhead carrier.
 While they might seem expensive, the upfront cost can save you money in the long run.